jkotra/jkotra.github.io/content/posts/gtk4-on-windows.md

 # Setup

 {{% notice info %}}
-GTK can also be compiled with MSVC / Visual Studio. while compiling with MSVC makes it more compatible with the Visual Studio ecosystem it limits the libraries we can include in our project as mixing MSYS2 and MSVC causes many problems.
+GTK can also be compiled with MSVC / Visual Studio. while compiling with MSVC makes it more compatible with the Visual Studio ecosystem, it limits the libraries we can include in our project. mixing MSYS2 and MSVC libraries cause problems.

 To compile with MSVC:
 * [Get the latest tarball](https://download.gnome.org/sources/gtk/).